gabrielecanesi/DNA-SNP-finder/README.md

 ## How does it work
 The algorithm is designed to follow these steps:
 1. **Approximate identification of possible areas of match**.
 This step is crucial for the algorithm performance, since it allows to exclude almost all of $R$ from the next step, improving drastically the speed on real data, requiring much less memory and time.
-It makes use of a bloom filter containing informations on the existence or not of the $R$ exact $k$-$mers$.
+It makes use of a bloom filter containing informations on the existence or not of the $R$ exact *k-mers*.
 This step requires $\mathcal{O}(|R|)$ time.
 In more detail, it proceeds as follows:
     1. $R$ is split into subsequences of length $\left\lceil \frac{|r|}{2} \right\rceil$
     2. A bloom filter containing the exact *k-mers* $K_r$ of $r$ is constructed
     3. For each partition $p$ of $R$ with exact *k-mers* $K_p$, the metric $\textrm{sim}(b, r) = \frac{|  K_p \cap K_r  |}{|K_p|}$ is computed and it is decided whether to consider it or not a candidate partition by using a threshold $\tau$.